 However, there might be times when you’ll want to consider other redemption options.
-Travel rewards can be pretty flexible, and you may be able to redeem them for statement credits, gift cards or online purchases, among other things.
+Travel rewards can be flexible, and you may be able to redeem them for statement credits, gift cards or online purchases, among other things.

 Redeeming for cash back or statement credits

 Travel rewards typically lose a lot of their value when you redeem them for cash back or statement credits.
-Nevertheless, when you need a quick cash influx, this redemption option can be helpful.
+Nevertheless, when you need a quick cash influx, using this redemption option can be helpful.

 |American Express® Gold Card||0.6 cents|

 |The Platinum Card® from American Express||0.6 cents|

 |Chase Sapphire Reserve card||1.5 cents|

 |Citi Premier® Card||0.5 cents|